deptofdefense/anet/README.md

 ```

 ## How the GraphQL API Works
 GraphQL is the mechanism by which most data is fetched to be displayed in the web-frontend.
-In ANET, we implemented GraphQL using the graphql-java (https://github.com/graphql-java/graphql-java) implementation on top of our REST interface.
+In ANET, we implemented GraphQL using the [graphql-java](https://github.com/graphql-java/graphql-java) implementation on top of our REST interface.
 By using GraphQL we call the exact same functions that the REST API does, but we are able to be much more descriptive about what data we want back, and therefore reduce the number of round-trips between the client and the server.
 Here is a brief run-through of how a graphql query gets executed:

 1. All GraphQL queries go to the `GraphQLResource#graphql()` method.
 This resource is initalized by being passed all of the other REST Resources within ANET.
 2. The GraphQLResource will scan through all of the other REST Resources and look for methods that are annotated with the `@GraphQLFetcher` annotation.
 This annotation tells GraphQL that it can use this method as a "entry point" into the ANET Graph.
-    - "The Anet Graph" is the term we'll use to describe all of the data within ANET and the relationships between the different object types.  ie: A Person with id 123 has a Position which belongs to an Organization... and so on.
+    - "The Anet Graph" is the term we'll use to describe all of the data within ANET and the relationships between the different object types. e.g.: A Person with id 123 has a Position which belongs to an Organization... and so on.
 	- You can always pass the `f:` argument (f is for Function) to call a Resource method, this will use either the value passed to the `@GraphQLFetcher`, or the name of the method if no value is passed.
 3. Once you have an object that was returned from a Resource (these are the Beans), you can call any of the 'get' methods on that object to fetch fields.
 To put this all together, the query `person(id:123) { id, name}` will look for a method on PersonResource that takes a parameter of name `id`, and then when it gets the `Person` object back, it will call the `getId()` and `getName()` methods on that Person object to fetch those fields.
 4. Each of the primary objects within ANET (The Beans, or Person, Position, Organization, Report, Poam), knows about its relationships to other objects.
 Similar to the above example, if you query graphql with `person(id:123) { postion {name }}` it will find the person with id 123, and then call the `getPosition()` method on the Person object to fetch that relationship.